Azure/Enterprise-Scale/docs/Deploy/setup-azuredevops.md

-# AzureDevOps Configuration
+# Azure DevOps Configuration

 > Support for Azure DevOps is currently in ***preview***

-Please complete prerequisites documented at [Configure Azure permissions for ARM tenant deployments](setup-github.md) page before continuing:
+Please complete the following steps at [Configure Azure permissions for ARM tenant deployments](setup-github.md) page before continuing:

-* Step 3 - create SPN with tenant root '/' owner rights
+* Step 3 - Create SPN and Grant Permission
-* Step 5 - Add the GitHub repo as an upstream remote (so you can pull in changes)
+* Step 5 - Configure your repo to update changes from upstream

-Follow this guide, then resume the main documentation set at the heading on the [Discover Environment](discover-environemnt.md#verify-pr-and-merge-with-main-branch) page, at the *"Verify PR and merge with `main` branch"* heading.

 ## Implementation notes

-The [AzOps](https://github.com/Azure/AzOps/) (CI/CD) process was designed foremost to run on GitHub.
+The [AzOps](https://github.com/Azure/AzOps/) (CI/CD) process was initially designed to run on GitHub.
 However, we recognise that many of our customers have invested in Azure DevOps and wish to continue to work with it.

 The Azure DevOps (ADO) implementation uses the same Docker image and appropriates it for use in ADO.